The-Knowledge-House/DS_22/phase_2/week_7/Lab/sql_II_lab_README.md

 3. Generate the average (ratio) of delayed flights for each airline.
 4. Save this table back into our database.

-And remember, make sure this pipeline is thoroughly documented.

 These steps are further expanded below.

+Make sure this pipeline is thoroughly documented and your `README` provides a brief description of this scripts functionality & purpose.

 ## The Data